Swimply: Liability

-As of 2021 Swimply provides a $1,000,000 liability insurance policy and $10,000 of property protection for hosts inside the United States.
+As of 2023, Swimply no longer provides a liability insurance policy.
+Swimply cancelled their insurance and replaced it with a "host guarantee" of $1 million that is self funded and $10,000 of property protection for hosts inside the United States.
 Swimply requires pool owners to have their pools inspected for health and safety including inspection of tiles and chlorine levels.